Thrive Psychology LLC

 Education about PTSD:

-PE therapy begins with education about PTSD.
-We explore how trauma affects the brain and body, and how avoidance can keep symptoms going.
-Exposure helps break this cycle by gradually facing what feels unsafe or overwhelming.
-Understanding these patterns is a vital first step in the healing process.
+PE therapy begins with clear, collaborative education about PTSD.
+We explore how trauma affects the brain and body and how avoidance can unintentionally keep symptoms going.
+Exposure helps interrupt this cycle by gradually facing what feels unsafe or overwhelming.
+Understanding these patterns is an essential first step in the healing process.

 Breathing Techniques:

-In the early stages of PE therapy, clients often learn breathing techniques to help manage stress, anxiety, and daily distress.
-These skills support emotional regulation and provide a foundation for engaging in exposure work.
+In the early stages of PE, I teach breathing techniques to help manage stress, anxiety, and daily distress.
+These skills support emotional regulation and provide a steady foundation for engaging in exposure work.
+They also offer clients a sense of grounding as they move through treatment.

 In Vivo Exposure: